ilanschnell/bitarray/README.rst

    Its contents cannot be altered after it is created; however, it can be used as a dictionary key.

+   New in version 1.1.

 ``decodetree(code, /)`` -> decodetree
    Given a prefix code (a dict mapping symbols to bitarrays), create a binary tree object to be passed to ``.decode()`` or ``.iterdecode()``.

+   New in version 1.6.

 Functions defined in the `bitarray` module: